opnfv/promise/docs/userguide/feature.userguide.rst

 The operation takes the following input parameters to narrow down the query
 results:

-* zone: identifier of an Availability Zone
 * without: excludes specified collection identifiers from the result
-* elements:

-  * some: query for ResourceCollection(s) that contain some or more of these element(s)
+* elements.some: query for ResourceCollection(s) that contain some or more of these element(s)
-  * every: query for ResourceCollection(s) that contain all of these element(s)
+* elements.every: query for ResourceCollection(s) that contain all of these element(s)

-* window: matches entries that are within the specified start/end time window
+* window.start: matches entries that are within the specified start/

-  * start: start time
-  * end: end time
+* window.end: end time window
-  * scope: if set to 'exclusive', only reservations with start AND end time within the time window are returned.
+* window.scope: if set to 'exclusive', only reservations with start AND end time within the time window are returned.
 Otherwise ('inclusive'), all reservation starting OR ending in the time windows are returned.
 * show-utilization: boolean value that specifies whether to also return the resource utilization in the queried time window or not

-*subscribe-reservation-events* / *notify-reservation-events*
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Subscription to receive notifications about reservation-related events, e.g. a reservation is about to expire or a reservation is in conflict state due to a failure in the NFVI.

-Note, this feature is not yet available in Brahmaputra release.

 Allocation management
 ^^^^^^^^^^^^^^^^^^^^^